This article was originally published in 2015 and has been completely updated in 2020.

 For instance, in my most recent corporate job (which wasn’t specifically PR), the head honcho made various pronouncements, but local managers were never effectively briefed or equipped to carry those messages through to their staff.
 Thus those messages never properly extended from them to the frontline – and were never implemented well.

-If your organization contains middle managers, you can support them as key influencers by giving them support:
+If your organization contains middle managers, you can support them as key influencers by giving them guidance on good communication.

 As a profession, we need to refer to the ample evidence in employee and industry surveys that shows communication is central to being a good manager and achieving good results with their teams.
 For instance, a US Project Management Institute survey in 2013 found “the most crucial success factor in project management is effective communication to all stakeholders,” and the survey respondents quantified the cost of ineffective communication at 56% of the risk component of major projects.